 When you register,you can also ask the staff to have a note or sticker put on the front of your medical records folder.
 That way it’ll be clear to anyone who handles your records that you have a hearing loss.
 You can also bring your own stickers, which are available at websites like Hearing Link, Hearing Loss Association of America, or Hearing Impaired.

 It’s important to understand everything that your doctors or nurses say.
 Don’t be afraid to let them know if you don’t understand.

 Here are a few tips you can share with your nursing staff::

 - Always face the person you’re communicating with

-- Ask them to have their face always visible, so that you can lip read to support your hearing.
-When they’re talking with you, ask them to not do other things like making the bed.
+- Ask them to always have their face visible, so that you can lip read to support your hearing.
+When they’re talking with you, ask them not to do other things like making the bed.